tymyrddin/tymyrddin.github.io/_posts/2019-09-21-ravenous-runs.md

 ## Land

 The state wants land to be titled to facilitate its commodification while the local peasantry stands to lose from this very commodification.

+## Labour

+At the heart of labour commodification is centuries of Western political and economic thought.
+First Hobbes then Locke formulated their respective liberal economic commitments with interventions on labour value, followed by Adam Smith and Edmund Burke expressing value in terms of labour commodification.

+_Labour is a commodity like every other, and rises or falls according to the demand … The impossibility of the subsistence of a man who carries his labour to a market is totally beside the question … The only question is, what is it worth to the buyer? ~ Burke_

+The outcome of this has been nothing short of nightmarish.
+More on that in [The Bloody Life of Labour Power Commodification and the Fugitive Movement of the Disloyal We, Adrian A. Smith](https://twailr.com/the-bloody-life-of-labour-power-commodification-and-the-fugitive-movement-of-the-disloyal-we/)

 ## Minerals